Blood Flow to Your Feet

 In most cases you can improve blood flow, or at least slow or stop the progression of damage—but it’s extremely important to take action as early as possible.

 Healthy lifestyle changes are an important factor in almost any comprehensive treatment approach.
 Eating right, maintaining a healthy weight, and controlling underlying causes (such as blood sugar / diabetes) are critical.

 Beyond that, our office may provide medical treatment options depending on the nature and severity of your circulatory conditions.
-This includes everything from medications to compression stockings to physical therapy exercises to surgery.
+These include everything from medications to compression stockings to physical therapy exercises to (only when needed) surgery.